-Types of Franchises And How To Find Them
+What Types of Franchises Are There, And How Much Do They Cost?

 There are 3,000 different franchises available in the US, and they fall under five general categories.
 Cost-wise, they range from $50,000 to over $1,000,000.

 - ice cream shops like Dairy Queen , ($382,000-$1,828,000 total investment);

 - to fast food franchises like Buffalo Wild Wings , ($1,389,200 – $3,148,200 total investment);

 - to sandwich shops like Subway ($84,300 – $258,300)

 Since food-related franchises are the most visible of all franchise types, (as well as being the highest percentage of franchises) it’s a common starting point for would-be franchise owners, who like the idea of associating with a popular type of business.

 This category of franchising is a highly visible one.
 Retail franchises are for people that want customers to come to them, as opposed to having to go out to find them.
 For instance, The UPS Store ($150,984 – $337,946) has thousands of locations.
 Other retail franchise businesses include:

 - Batteries Plus , ($159,300 – $313,900)

 It’s common for retail franchise owners to own more than one store; they’re called multi-unit franchisees.